testdeck/testdeck/README.md

 export class ConcreteTest extends AbstractTestBase {

-  @test.skip 'test that will be overridden by sub classes'() {
+  @test 'test that will be overridden by sub classes'() {

+     chai.assertTrue(somethingTruthy);
   }
 }
 ```

-You may now either implement the test or simply just skip it, and so on.
+You may now either implement the test or simply just skip it.

 Given that ``skip`` actually marks the test as pending, this might not be what you want for your test reports.
-In that case, just override the test with an empty body.
+In that case, you could just override the test with an empty body.
+Which, of course, is considered to be a bad practice, yet sometimes it will become a necessity when testing class hierarchies.
+So the best practice is to actually
+provide an assertion for that test.

 ### Inheritance and Both Synchronous and Asynchronous Before and After Actions
 As for both static and instance `before()` and `after()` actions, one must make sure that the hooks from the parent class are called, see the